APOS80/Python3D_test/README.md

 # Python3D_test
-A projekt for testing 3D in Python3, no api's!
+A projekt for testing simpla 3D in Python3

-Continude in Racket!
-Becous its nicer! =)